 After earning her master’s degree, Izuakor took a year to work in the field.
 With clarity gained in her time away from school, Christine set her sights on taking the field of security by storm.
 To do so, she put the goal of a doctoral degree on her to-do list.

-“I came across the UCCS program in security.
-I reached out to a professor, and the dynamic was good, but I was in a unique situation because I wasn’t living in Colorado,” she said.
-“Ultimately, I’m thankful because while it wasn’t an online program, the faculty and team were willing to accommodate and support me.”
+“I came across the UCCS doctoral program in security.
+I reached out to a professor, and the dynamic was super good, but I was in a unique situation because I wasn’t living in Colorado,” she said.
+“Ultimately, I’m super thankful because while it wasn’t an online program, the faculty and team were willing to accommodate and support me.”

-“I remember one time I had to participate in an in-person presentation, but I was able to do it via Skype,” she said.
-“All of my professors stayed in close contact with me.”
+“It wasn’t easy, and there were difficulties, especially working full-time as a minority in the cybersecurity space,” Izuakor said.
+“I remember one time I had to participate in an in-person presentation, but I was able to do it via Skype.
+All of my professors stayed in close contact with me.”

-Izuakor remarked, “In order to accomplish goals, you need to believe in yourself.
-Especially people who come from certain backgrounds, if you’re teaching yourself not to dream in fear of not being disappointed.
+“In order to accomplish goals, you need to believe in yourself,” Izuakor said.
+“Especially people who come from certain backgrounds, if you’re teaching yourself not to dream in fear of not being disappointed.
 It’s important to know it’s okay to dream beyond that.
 If people think you’re crazy, it’s important to protect your dreams.”

-Protecting her dreams allowed Izuakor, now a figure in the field of security, to become United Airlines’ Senior Manager of Global Security and Awareness.
-She now focuses on encouraging other young people to seize their dreams.
+Izuakor is now recognized as an influencer in the field of technology and security and focuses on encouraging other young people to seize their dreams.
 She credits UCCS with helping fuel hers.

-“I think for UCCS to be one of the first universities with a reputable and customizable degree is huge,” she said.
-“You can pick which areas you want to focus on, and it’s easy to overlook that there are so many subdisciplines in cyber.
-The program truly groomed me and got me ready to persevere even today.”
+“I think for UCCS to be one of the first universities with a reputable and customizable degree is huge.
+You can pick which areas you want to focus on, and it’s easy to overlook that there are so many subdisciplines in cyber.
+The program truly got me ready to persevere even today.”